Hamilton Academy

 The School Governance (Roles, Procedures and Allowances) (England) Regulations 2013 states that they are:

-2. ensuring that the head teacher performs his or her responsibilities for the educational performance of the school; and
+2. ensuring that the head teacher performs his or her responsibilities for the educational performance of the school

 The DfE's Governance Handbook (October 2020) describes them as:

-2. Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and
+2. Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff

 Effective governance is based on six key features: